-Core areas of study 1st year of study 2nd year of study

-Technology 15 5

-Product development 10 5

-Quality assurance 5 5

-Total ECTS 30 15

-Technology After the 1st year of study After the 2nd year of study Knowledge Knowledge Upon completion, the graduate should have ac-Upon completion, the graduate should have acquired knowledge of:

-duction of simple product types the application of relevant IT tools.

-relevant production methods for the pro-

-- evaluate and carry out product manufacturing processes while showing regard for different production methods for simple products - use tools and equipment for product development and product manufacture for simple product types.

-Upon completion, the graduate should have acquired the competencies to:

-- prepare and implement solutions for the production of simple product types - manage design processes for simple product types manage the creation of a simple product.

-quired knowledge of:

-relevant production methods for manufacture of complex product types.

-- evaluate and carry out product manufacturing processes while showing regard for different production methods for complex product types - use tools and equipment for product development and product manufacture of complex product types.

-Upon completion, the graduate should have acquired the competencies to:

-- prepare and implement solutions for the production of complex product types - manage design processes for complex product types - manage the creation of a complex prod- - use relevant IT tools.
+After the 2nd year of study Knowledge Upon completion, the graduate should have acquired knowledge of: relevant production methods for manufacture of complex product types.
+Skills Upon completion, the graduate should have acquired the ability to: evaluate and carry out product manufacturing processes while showing regard for different production methods for complex product types use tools and equipment for product development and product manufacture of complex product types.
+Competencies Upon completion, the graduate should have acquired the competencies to: prepare and implement solutions for the production of complex product types manage design processes for complex product types manage the creation of a complex product. use relevant IT tools.
+Knowledge Upon completion of the course, the graduate should have acquired knowledge of: design techniques and methods for complex product types the application and limitations of materials for complex product types the product's proportional, visual means for complex product types.
+Skills

-Product development

-- design techniques and methods for simple product types - the application and limitations of materials for simple product types - the product's proportional, visual effects for simple product types.

-Upon completion, the graduate should have ac-

-Upon completion of the course, the graduate should have acquired knowledge of:

-- design techniques and methods for complex product types - the application and limitations of materials for complex product types - the product's proportional, visual means for complex product types.

-Upon completion, the graduate should have ac-

-quired the ability to:

-- assess and carry out product development processes for simple product types - assess and select materials based on the requirements specification of a material for simple product types.

-prepare and implement solutions for product development of a simple product. quired the ability to:

-- assess and carry out product development processes for complex product types - assess product solutions in relation to a given target group. - assess and select materials based on the requirements specification of a material for a complex product type.

-prepare and implement solutions for product development of a complex product.

-Quality assurance

-- quality assurance and communication about the development and or production of a simple product - tools and equipment for project control.

-prepare and convey production documentation for simple products.

-independently assess, analyse and prepare documentation in English of the production form for simple product types.

-- quality assurance and communication about development and or production of a complex product - tools and equipment for project control.

-prepare and convey production documentation for complex product types.

-take a professional approach to international, professional collaboration with others.
+Γ Upon completion, the graduate should have acquired the ability to: assess and carry out product development processes for simple product types assess and select materials based on the requirements specification of a material for simple product types.
+Competencies Upon completion, the graduate should have acquired the ability to: prepare and implement solutions for product.
+Upon completion, the graduate should have acquired the ability to: assess and carry out product development processes for complex product types assess product solutions in relation to a given target group. assess and select materials based on the requirements specification of a material for a complex product type.
+Competencies Upon completion, the graduate should have acquired the ability to: prepare and implement solutions for prod- uct development of a complex product.
+Quality assurance Knowledge Knowledge Upon completion, the graduate should have acquired knowledge of: quality assurance and communication about the development and or production of a simple product tools and equipment for project control.
+Upon completion, the graduate should have acquired knowledge of: quality assurance and communication about development and or production of a complex product tools and equipment for project control.
+Skills Upon completion, the graduate should have acquired the ability to: prepare and convey production documentation for simple products.
+Skills Upon completion, the graduate should have acquired the ability to: prepare and convey production documentation for complex product types.
+Competencies Competencies Upon completion, the graduate should have ac- quired the ability to: Upon completion, the graduate should have ac- quired the ability to: independently assess, analyse and pre- pare documentation in English of the pro- duction form for simple product types. take a professional approach to interna- tional, professional collaboration with oth- ers.